 The Bolex Brothers have a fascination with insects, which are seen crawling, buzzing and flying through the background of just about every scene in the film – flies form strange patterns on walls, a woman’s jewelled broach is an insect that keeps trying to fly away from her lapel only to be held down by a gold chain.
 A great deal of pity is created for the frail character of Tom, despite it only being a rough hewn lump of clay – the scenes of him being tied down and callously manhandled through a succession of laboratory experiments by a giant pair of hands are quite terrifying.

-Dave Borthwick has subsequently gone onto direct various animated children’s films with The Magic Roundabout (2005) and Doogal (2006), although none of these have the sheer bizarreness of The Secret Adventures of Tom Thumb.
+Under his own name, Dave Borthwick subsequently went on to co-direct various animated children’s films with The Magic Roundabout (2005) and Doogal (2006), although none of these have the sheer bizarreness of The Secret Adventures of Tom Thumb.
+Bortwick passed away in 2012.